 Not sure which shoes are best for you?
 Skip the big box store, and go directly to an athletic shoe shop.
 Staff there will quickly evaluate your gait and then present options that are good for you and your planned activity.

 One last point: Once you've made your shoe choice and investment, wear them just for workouts.
-Athletic shoes maintain their cushioning and support for a limited number of steps, so don't waste steps in the grocery store!
-Instead, pull on a pair of older athletic shoes when it's time for groceries, gardening or a casual neighbourhood walk.
+Athletic shoes maintain their cushioning and support for a limited number of steps — so don't waste steps in the grocery store!
+Instead, pull on a pair of older athletic shoes when it's time for shopping, gardening or a casual neighbourhood walk.